andersnoren/eksell/readme.txt

 - Adjusted spacing of the solid background pullquote style.
 - Adjusted list and pre styles.
 - Editor styles: Adjusted the post title styles to better match front-end.
+- Editor styles: Improved handling of groups nested in other blocks.

 Version 1.0.1 (2021-03-09)
 -------------------------